Xingu River Lodge - Brazil

 Xingu River fishing

 Quick Recap: During the 2019 Exploratory trip, 30 payara were landed.
-The fish averaged 12-pounds, and the largest was 20-pounds!
+The fish averaged 12 pounds, and the largest was 20 pounds!

 "The water levels of the Xingu River rose and dropped during the entire week, but only by small amounts (approximately 10cm).
 The water remained clear and hot (28-30°C), and the fish were very active.
-Rock structures were exposed, which meant that the fish, including the payara, were very concentrated and active!
+Rock structures were exposed, which meant the fish, including the payara, were very concentrated and active!
 The best spots for trying to catch payara are the larger and deeper pools, and there were plenty of these within the vicinity of our camp.
 The majority of the fishing was by boat."

 Click here for 2:31 YouTube Video - Xingu Payara.